fosshostorg/policy/README.md

 5.  we can stop doing some or all of what we are doing for you at almost any time for almost any reason at our option
 6.  we will keep records so that we regularly report on these and similar stated promises
 7.  we will consider most of the records we keep as for internal use only
-8.  we will state expressly the other specific information we along with any and all ways that we are able to predict unavoidable/required disclosure
+8.  we will state expressly specific information we may but do not usually report along with any and all ways that we are able to predict unavoidable/required disclosure
 9.  we will fully and faithfully report such information however specific as we must to satisfy due diligence
 10. We may share more widely or otherwise such vital records as we are required to maintain and do so if/as/when we may choose
 11. We effect procedures and internal systems which keep vital records such as for the office of the regulator of the CIC
 12. Most publications at our discretion is in terms of this reporting and other information we possess remains in confidence to the extent possible for us
-13. Abuse of any kind is not tolerated and will usually case some or all information related and kept within our other systems to become more vital
+13. Abuse of any kind is not tolerated and will usually cause some or all information related and kept within our other systems to become more vital
 14. We strongly prefer FOSS software and will not consider hosting other types of development or otherwise than development under a FOSS license
 15. We may, at our option, elect to use non-FOSS software but we will never incorporate it into our network or expect other than our own staff to use it
 16. Our staff give up some rights when then volunteer for us, such as to represent our directors in conducting the business of our organization & mission
-17. Our directors do not otherwise delegate their than as said below and do not in any way consider they have lessoned their responsibility to/for FOSSHOST CIC thereby.
+17. Our volunteers do not otherwise delegate or defer than as stated below as typical and do not in any way consider they have lessoned their responsibility to/for FOSSHOST CIC thereby.

 As a UK registered CIC, Fosshost is required to operate under our articles, filed with the office of the UK CIC regulator.
 We are also